I-Info/IPA-to-APP-Converter/README.md

 # Converter

+A fork of [paradiseduo/Converter](https://github.com/paradiseduo/Converter).
+Removed some unnecessary steps.

 ## Convert IPA to Mac App (M1 SIP enabled)
 requirements:
 - decrypted app with [appdecrypt](https://github.com/paradiseduo/appdecrypt) or other tools
-- An Apple Developer Account with "teamID.com.*" mobileprovision
+- ~~An Apple Developer Account with "teamID.com.*" mobileprovision~~  (You can resigning by a free Apple ID)
 - https://github.com/AloneMonkey/MonkeyDev or https://github.com/DanTheMan827/ios-app-signer

 ## How to use